No products in the cart.

 How Do I Give My Cat CBD?

-Sublingual (under the tongue, common with how we humans take CBD oil) application isn’t highly recommended because let’s face it, is your cat going to enjoy that?
+We don’t recommend sublingual (under the tongue, common with how we humans take CBD oil) application because let’s face it, is your cat going to enjoy that?

 Can My Cat Take Too Much CBD?